-’ we thought we would visit the opposite end of the spectrum and look at how much you should be eating in order to shred that unwanted body fat and get the lean physique you’ve always dreamed of.
+As a follow on from our recent article ‘How many calories do I need when bulking?’ we thought we would visit the opposite end of the spectrum and look at how much you should be eating in order to shred that unwanted body fat and get the lean physique you’ve always dreamed of.

 |What is cutting?

 You’ve probably heard the term ‘Cutting’ being used by fitness enthusiasts.
 This is the phrase used to describe a phase of training they are currently in, and it means to be training and eating in such a way to lose body fat.

 The next section will detail how you should go about calculating how much you should be eating.

 To begin with, you need to work out your maintenance calories.
 This is the number of calories you need to be eating every day to maintain the same weight and body composition.

-If your weight seems to be increasing over the 2 week monitoring period then it’s obvious you’re eating over your maintenance calories, if this is the case, drop your calories by 200 each week until your weight doesn’t change.
+If your weight increased over the 2-week monitoring period then it’s obvious you were eating over your maintenance calories (calorie surplus), if this is the case, drop your calories by 200 each week until your weight doesn’t change.